MM33NA/wha78-calendar/README.md

 - Google Calendar
 - Outlook
 - Apple Calendar
+  (Note: check import_guide file to see how to import)

 ### 💡 How it was Made
 Manually formatted by hand in compliance with the [iCalendar RFC 5545](https://datatracker.ietf.org/doc/html/rfc5545) specification.